80auline/airflow-discovery/answers/README.md

 `CURRENT_DATE` ->  filtering events_ts >= 2024-02-05

 With Current data you will have process more data that you should.
-These data will be processed again at 8am when you normal scheduling get trigger.
-If you did not take this into consideration when designing your ETL you can face duplicates.
+These data will be processed again at 8am when you normal scheduling gets trigger.
+If you did not take this into consideration when designing your ETL you can face duplicated data in your table.